FACTBOX-Potential bidders in Norway's first offshore wind tender

-OSLO, June 8 (Reuters) - Norway will identify additional offshore areas to build wind parks amid strong interest from energy firms for the two areas currently on offer, the government said on Tuesday.

-So far the government has earmarked two areas in the North Sea to accommodate up to 4.5 gigawatt (GW) of floating and bottom-fixed wind turbine capacity.
+OSLO, June 9 (Reuters) - Norway has earmarked two areas in the North Sea to accommodate up to 4.5 gigawatt (GW) of floating and bottom-fixed wind turbine capacity and will identify additional offshore areas for development amid strong interest from energy firms.

 Utsira Nord, an area of 1,000 square km (386.1 square miles), is located northwest of the oil industry capital Stavanger and is seen as suitable for floating wind power.